 In terms of cost, if going the binocular or spotting scope route, glass quality is extremely important.
 So, the better the glass, the more it will cost.
 The larger in size, the more it will cost.
 Spotting scopes and high-powered binoculars of this kind cost significantly more than the Zhumell that already has a large aperture and uses mirrors.

-The praises keep coming when people get their hands on the Zhumell Z114 telescope.
+The praises keep coming when people get their hands on the Zhumell Z114 telescope and I can see why.

-It’s big enough, is incredibly easy to use (a child could use it), and it’s portable, compact, and lightweight.
+It’s big enough, is incredibly easy to use (a child could use it), and it’s portable, compact, and lightweight which is great.

-Most importantly, it has great optical and mechanical quality.
+Most importantly, I believe it has great optical and mechanical quality.

-In our books, it’s a high-ranking telescope that would serve a beginner and amateur user well.
+In my opinion, it’s a high-ranking telescope that would serve a beginner and amateur user well.